 Search for a rare disease

-STGD1 has been linked to mutations in the ABCA4 gene, which encodes an adenosine triphosphate (ATP)-binding cassette transporter (ABCR) expressed specifically in the cones and rods of the retina.
-Defects in ABCR function cause the accumulation of all-trans-retinal and its cytotoxic derivatives (e.g., diretinoid-pyridinium-ethanolamine) (lipofuscin pigments) in photoreceptors and retinal pigment epithelial (RPE) cells, ultimately causing RPE cell death and the subsequent loss of photoreceptors.
-Mutations in ABCA4 have been linked to a spectrum of phenotypes ranging from STGD1 to cone rod dystrophy and severe early-onset retinal dystrophy (see these terms).
+The disorder has been linked to mutations in the ABCA4 gene, which encodes an adenosine triphosphate (ATP)-binding cassette transporter (ABCR) expressed specifically in the cones and rods of the retina.
+Defects in ABCR function cause the accumulation of all-trans-retinal and its cytotoxic derivatives, mainly lipofuscin pigments (e.g., diretinoid-pyridinium-ethanolamine) in photoreceptors and retinal pigment epithelial (RPE) cells, ultimately causing RPE cell death and the subsequent loss of photoreceptors.
+Mutations in ABCA4 have been linked to a spectrum of phenotypes ranging from STGD1 to cone rod dystrophy and severe early-onset retinal dystrophy.

 The clinical diagnosis is based on ophthalmological examinations consisting of visual acuity and visual field testing, ophthalmoscopy, electroretinography (ERG), fluorescein angiography (FA), fundus autofluorescence (FAF), and optical coherence tomography (OCT), revealing macular anomalies (progressive atrophy often in a 'beaten bronze pattern') and yellow-white fishtail flecks that may present only in the central macula but may also extend beyond the vascular arcades.
+These flecks are hyper autofluorescent on FAF images.
 Fluorescein angiography reveals the characteristic dark choroid (''silence choroidien'') in aproximately 85% of the patients.
 Diagnosis can be confirmed by genetic testing of the ABCA4 gene.

-Differential diagnosis includes multifocal pattern dystrophy simulating STGD1 and retinal and/ or macular dystrophies such as central areolar choroidal dystrophy (CACD), achromatopsia, cone dystrophy (CD) and cone rod dystrophy (CRD) (see these terms).
-In addition, two autosomal dominant types of macular dystrophy exist that resemble STGD1: STGD3 caused by mutations in the ELOVL4 gene and STGD4 associated with mutations in PROM1 (see these terms).
+Differential diagnosis includes multifocal pattern dystrophy simulating STGD1 and retinal and/ or macular dystrophies such as central areolar choroidal dystrophy (CACD), achromatopsia, cone dystrophy (CD) and cone rod dystrophy (CRD).
+In addition, two autosomal dominant types of macular dystrophy exist that resemble STGD1: STGD3 caused by mutations in the ELOVL4 gene and STGD4 associated with mutations in PROM1.

-Prenatal diagnosis is technically possible but is not used in clinical practice.
+Prenatal diagnosis is technically possible by means of genetic testing of the ABCA4 gene, but is not used in clinical practice.

 Management and treatment